phxgg/lol-client-drop/README.md

 ```
 Where `runleague.app` is whatever you have named the script + .app

+<b><u>Please note:</u></b> For macOS users, you must open whatever number of clients you want <b>before</b> logging in to any account.
+When you login to any account you won't be able to start a new client.

 # Installation & Usage

 1. Install requirements with `pip install -r requirements.txt`